Some time ago, I had the idea of collecting all of the md5sums

 deb-src https://snapshot.debian.org/archive/debian-security/20091004T121501Z/ lenny/updates main

 A list of each package ever can be found by searching each category.
-For example, https://snapshot.debian.org/package/?cat=t will find all packages that have ever been published beginning with the letter t.
+For example, https://snapshot.debian.org/package/?cat=t will find all packages that have ever been published beginning with the letter t

-If, for example, we wanted to find the .deb packages for tmux(1) that were available on September 3, 2017, we can navigate to https://snapshot.debian.org/archive/debian/20170903T215859Z/pool/main/t/tmux/ and see the various versions that were available at the time. https://snapshot.debian.org/archive/debian/20240901T024950Z/pool/main/t/tmux/ would show what is available today (September 26, 2024).
+that were available on September 3, 2017, we can navigate to https://snapshot.debian.org/archive/debian/20170903T215859Z/pool/main/t/tmux/ and see the various versions that were available at the time. https://snapshot.debian.org/archive/debian/20240901T024950Z/pool/main/t/tmux/ would show what is available today (September 26, 2024).

 With this information, we can create a script which will download each of the Debian packages.
 Hopefully.